Towfigh

 Towfigh, also known as Tawfiq, (توفیق) was a weekly satirical magazine which was published between 1923 and 1971 in Tehran, Iran, with some interruptions.
 It was among the critics of the Pahlavi rule.

-The journal went through three phases: from 1923 until 1939, under founding editor Hossein Towfigh the magazine was more nationalistic; from 1941 until 1953, under the son Mohammad-Ali Towfigh the magazine was more politically and government-critical; and later versions of the magazine under Towfigh brothers Hassan, Hossein, and Abbas, they focused on pure satire.
+The journal went through three phases: from 1923 until 1939, under founding editor Hossein Towfigh the magazine was more nationalistic; from 1941 until 1953, under the son Mohammad-Ali Towfigh, the magazine was more politically and government-critical; and later versions of the magazine, under Towfigh brothers Hassan, Hossein, and Abbas, focused on pure satire.

 History

-Towfigh was launched in 1923 and was a four-page weekly.
+Towfigh was launched in 1923 as a four-page weekly.
 However, there are other reports giving its foundation date as 1922.
 The headquarters of the magazine was in Tehran.
 Its founder was the Iranian journalist Hossein Towfigh who edited the magazine until his death in 1939.
 During his editorship the magazine ceased publication between 1932 and 1938.

 He was succeeded by his son Mohammad Ali Towfigh as editor, who restarted the publication in 1941.
 In 1949 the magazine was banned following the frequent publication of cartoons mocking Prime Minister Abdolhossein Hazhir.
-Mohammad Ali Towfigh edited Towfigh until 1953 when the magazine was again closed down by the Iranian authorities after the overthrown of the government of Prime Minister Mohammad Mosaddegh.
+Mohammad Ali Towfigh edited Towfigh until 1953 when the magazine was again closed down by the Iranian authorities after the overthrow of the government of Prime Minister Mohammad Mosaddegh.

 It was restarted on 20 March 1958 with the title Fokāhi (Persian: Humorous).
 Later it began to be published under its original title and was edited by three nephews of Hossein Towfigh (named Hassan, Hossein and Abbas Towfigh).
 One of its frequent targets was Prime Minister Amir-Abbas Hoveyda who was instrumental in its closure by the censorship agency in 1971.